lucasalexander/AlexanderDevelopment.CrmDeploymentWizard/README.md

 # AlexanderDevelopment.CrmDeploymentWizard
-The CRM Deployment Wizard automates Dynamics CRM deployments.
+The CRM Deployment Wizard automates Dynamics 365/CRM deployments.
 The tool supports three different operations:

-1. Importing one or more CRM solutions
+1. Importing one or more Dynamics 365/CRM solutions
 2. Executing one or more [Alexander Development Dynamics Dynamics 365 Configuration Data Mover](http://alexanderdevelopment.net/tag/configuration-data-mover/) jobs
 3. Executing arbitrary commands using the .Net System.Diagnostics.Process.Start method

 ### Setting up a deployment package
 In order to use the tool, you need to do the following:

-1. Create a directory to hold the deployment manifest and all supporting CRM solution and configuration data files.
+1. Create a directory to hold the deployment manifest and all supporting Dynamics 365/CRM solution and configuration data files.
 2. Create the following subdirectories in the main deployment package directory:
     1. solutions
     2. data